 This article is intended to provide guidance to address the COVID-19 crisis and its effects in the face of new risks.

-The current coronavirus contingency (COVID-19) has created different challenges for the authorities in charge of the fight and prevention of the crimes of Money Laundering and the Financing of Terrorism (ML/FT).
+The current coronavirus contingency (COVID-19) has created different challenges for the authorities in charge of fighting and preventing the crimes of Money Laundering and the Financing of Terrorism (ML/FT).
 As usual, all companies must strive in the prevention and detection of these risks in a timely manner and carry out an analysis of the new ML / TF risks derived from the COVID-19 crisis.
-In this paper, we have generated a series of recommendations that companies may consider, as a good business practice, in order to implement quickly and timely mechanisms to prevent and detect them.
+In this paper, we have generated a series of recommendations that companies may consider, as a good business practice, to implement and timely mechanisms to prevent and detect them quickly.

 In addition to the ML / TF risk factors listed in existing local regulations, after COVID-19 pandemic, new risk factors have been classified as the main risks of money laundering and terrorist financing the following: